xyliatgithub/IntroInfoSec2020-OLD/lab4/README.md

 ## Grading

-- Completeness : All the steps as instructed in the lab manual must be included in the report with adequate evidence.
+- Completeness : All the steps as instructed in the lab manual must be included in the report with adequate evidence (using screenshots whenever useful).
 - Presentation : The report must be clear and correct in organization and writing with adequate explanation.